wustlcse237sp20/project-blackjack_237project/README.md

 ## Instructions to launch the game:<br/>

-###MacOS or Linux:
+###MacOS or Linux:<br/>
-Open a terminal window and navigate to the root directory of the project run the command: ./MacOSBlackjack.sh
+Open a terminal window and navigate to the root directory of the project<br/>

-###Windows
+run the command: ./MacOSBlackjack.sh<br/>

+###Windows<br/>
-Because the game requires a GUI (it is not headless), on windows it must be launched from the windows command prompt not linux subsystem for windows:
+Because the game requires a GUI (it is not headless), on windows it must be launched from the windows command prompt not linux subsystem for windows:<br/>
-Ensure the latest JDK is installed on Windows (https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) Open a windows command prompt (windows key + r, type in cmd, click ok) Navigate to the root directory of the repository using: cd <path\to\file>
+Ensure the latest JDK is installed on Windows (https://www.oracle.com/java/technologies/javase-jdk14-downloads.html)<br/>
+Open a windows command prompt (windows key + r, type in cmd, click ok)<br/>
+Navigate to the root directory of the repository using: cd <path\to\file><br/>
-run the command: WinBlackjack.bat
+run the command: WinBlackjack.bat<br/>